 Image segmentation is the process that groups image pixels together based on attributes such as their intensity and spatial location.
-A variety of different methods have been proposed for image segmentation such as edge-based segmentation, region-based segmentation, pixel labeling and hybrid techniques [1, 2, 3].
-In this work, we elaborate on a pixel labeling (clustering) technique based on Gaussian Mixture Models (GMM) which constitute a well-known probabilistic neural network model [4, 5].
-The Expectation-Maximization framework constitutes an efficient method for GMM training based on likelihood maximization.
+A variety of different methods have been proposed for image segmentation such as edge-based segmentation, region-based segmentation, pixel labeling, and hybrid techniques [1]-[3].
+In this work, we elaborate on a pixel labeling (clustering) technique based on Gaussian mixture models (GMMs) which constitute a well known probabilistic neural-network model [4], [5].
+The expectation-maximization (EM) framework constitutes an efficient method for GMM training based on likelihood maximization.

 The application of clustering methods to image segmentation has the particular characteristic that spatial information should be taken into account.
 That is, apart from the intensity values, the pixel location must also be used to determine the cluster to which each pixel is assigned.
 Intuitively speaking, in most cases it is desirable to assign the same cluster label to spatially adjacent pixels.
 The Bayesian framework provides a natural approach to implement these ideas.
-Following this formulation, a likelihood term which is based exclusively on the data captures the pixel intensity information, while a prior biasing term that uses a Markov Random Field (MRF) captures the spatial location information.
-Thus, it is no surprise that most recent image segmentation algorithms follow this paradigm; see for example [6, 7].
+Following this formulation, a likelihood term which is based exclusively on the data captures the pixel intensity information, while a prior biasing term that uses a Markov random field (MRF) captures the spatial location information.
+Thus, it is no surprise that most recent image segmentation algorithms follow this paradigm (see, for example, [6] and [7]).